TomyJusuf/Dockware_shopyware/README.md

 ## Dockerware & Shopyware

-You can find many tutorial, but many of them had problem for you to load/starting the project.
+You can find many tutorial, but many of them had problem for you to load/starting the project?
-I found solutio with chatGTP.
+If yes, I found solution with chatGTP.

 Change the port/ports, it must be like that, here: